-The Intel486 Microprocessor TLB testability hooks are similar to those in the 386 Microprocessor.
-The testability hooks have been enhanced to provide added test features and to include new features in the Intel486 Microprocessor.
+The Am486DX/DX2 microprocessor TLB testability hooks are similar to those in the 386 microprocessor.
+The testability hooks have been enhanced to provide added test features and to include new features in the Am486DX/DX2 microprocessor.
 The TLB testability hooks are designed to be accessible during the BIST and for assembly language testing of the TLB.

-8.3.1 TRANSLATION LOOKASIDE BUFFER ORGANIZATION
+8.3.1 Translation Lookaside Buffer Organization

-The Intel486 Microprocessors TLB is 4-way set associative and has space for 32 entries.
-The TLB is logically split into three blocks shown in Figure 8.3.
+The Am486DX/DX2 microprocessor's TLB is four-way set associative and has space for eight entries.
+The TLB is logically split into three blocks (see Figure 8-3).

 The data block is physically split into four arrays, each with space for eight entries.
-An entry in the data block is 22 bits wide containing a 20-bit physical address and two bits for the page attributes.
-The page attributes are the PCD (page cache disable) bit and the PWT (page write-through) bit.
-Refer to Section 4.5.4 for a discussion of the PCD and PWT bits.
+An entry in the data block is 22 bits wide, containing a 20-bit physical address and two bits for the page attributes.
+The page attributes are the PCD (page cache disable) bit and the